Cost cutting in Supply Chain Business

 Perhaps this is symptomatic of the dilemma faced by all brick-and-mortar retailers.
 As the customers move to online channels, and increasingly use traditional retailers as mere show-rooms to get a touch and feel experience of products that they later buy online after comparison shopping using smart apps, all retailers are experiencing challenges that require ‘fresh thinking’ and ‘newer business models’.

-However, as per the article, not all retailers are exhibiting the same symptoms of mis-guided cost cutting.
+However, as per the article, not all retailers are exhibiting the same symptoms of mis-guided Cost cutting in Supply chain.
 The article quotes the case of a shopper who finds the shelves in competitors’ store amply stocked and serviced, as follows:

 Margaret Hancock long considered her local Walmart superstore her one-stop shopping destination.
 But during recent visits, the retired accountant from Newark, Del., says she failed to find more than a dozen items, including certain types of face cream, cold medicine, mouthwash, bandages, and hangers.
 Walmart’s loss was a gain for Kohl’s (KSS), Safeway (SWY), Target (TGT), and Walgreens (WAG)—the chains Hancock visited for the unavailable items.
 “If it’s not on the shelf, I can’t buy it,” she explains.
 “You hate to see a company self-destruct, but there are other places to go.”